katexiou/scGen-scPRAM-cellOT_benchmarking_workflows/README.md

 3. **Data Availability**

-Pre-computed results and processed datasets are available on Zenodo: [DOI: XXX/zenodo.XXXXXXX]
+Pre-computed results and processed datasets are available on Zenodo: 10.5281/zenodo.18072102

 ### Zenodo Contents